splynx/docs/files/en/networking/authentication_of_customers/mikrotik_dhcp_radius/mikrotik_dhcp_radius.md

 #### Incoming RADIUS

-Afther the plan change a queue wasn't updated and customer still has the same speed as on a previous plan?
+What if the plan change queue was not updated and customer still has the same speed as on a previous plan?
 The reason is because CoA (change of authorization) and (Packet  of Disconnect) is not supported by Mikrotik.
 The alternative is to use a short lease time which caters for any CoA related changes and "Disabled customers to address list" from API to block the customer's internet access.

 #### Session timeout for disabled services

-To change the timeout, navigate to `Config → Networking → Radius`, find **NAS config** section, in **NAS Type** choose `MikroTik` and press **Load** button.
+To change the timeout, navigate to *Config → Networking → Radius*, find **NAS config** section, in **NAS Type** choose `MikroTik` and press **Load** button.
 In the appeared **MikroTik Configuration** section, the following line should be added in the rate-limit-attributes (Access-accept) section:

 ```
 Session-Timeout = "Lease time in seconds"
 ```
 This config is critical and if not added the router will control the lease time internally, not release the IP and not renew the lease with the Radius server.
-This is especially important when dealing with disabled services (disconnected without active service)
+This is especially important when dealing with disabled services (disconnected without active service).

 ![image](session_timeout.png)